sameena77/Multivariate-Linear-Regression/README.md

-# Implementation of Multivariate Linear Regression
+# Exp:10 Implementation of Multivariate Linear Regression
+# Date: 18.05.2024
 ## Aim
 To write a python program to implement multivariate linear regression and predict the output.
 ## Equipment’s required: